HexShieldX/SentinelIoT/README.md

 ## ⚠️ Disclaimer

-> This project is developed **strictly for academic and research purposes** under the supervision of Air University Islamabad's National Cyber Security Academy.
+> This project is developed **strictly for academic and research purposes** .
 All honeypot testing was conducted in an isolated, controlled lab environment.
 The emulated device profiles are fictional composites.
 Do not deploy against unauthorized systems.

 ---